MoMu houses the largest collection of contemporary Belgian fashion in the world and stands out with its immersive fashion exhibitions.

 The study collection comprises historical, contemporary and ethnic clothing, fragments and samples.
 This more accessible collection consists of a donation by Ms. Jacoba de Jonge, a long-term loan from the Department of Conservation-Restoration at the University of Antwerp and pieces from MoMu.

-MoMu will reopen during the weekend of 4 and 5 September 2021.
+MoMu reopened after three years!
 Exciting times, not least for the team from B-architecten, the renowned Belgian architectural firm that was responsible for the renovation.

 The architecture of the museum today dates back to early 2000s when famous Ghent architect, Marie-José Van Hee, gave the building a new dynamic, and also a new public area for the city, after a radical renovation.